 New Commissioners and Departing Commissioners

-WSCUC added new commissioners, elected its 2022-2023 slate of officers, and approved committee rosters at its June 24, 2022, business meeting.
-It also said farewell to three commissioners who finished their terms.
+WSCUC added new commissioners, elected its 2023-2024 slate of officers, and approved committee rosters at its June 30, 2023, business meeting.
+It also said farewell to seven commissioners who finished their time on the Commission.
 Read more.

-Also at its June meeting, the Commission took action on many institutions.
-Copies of the Commission Action Letters (CALs) and visiting team reports relating to the actions are available on the WSCUC website on each institutions’ page.
+Also at its June meeting, the Commission took institutional actions.
+Copies of the Commission Action Letters (CALs) and visiting team reports relating to the actions are available on the WSCUC website on each institution’s page.

 WSCUC Commission Calendar